siddhu2004bhagat/Muneem/README.md

-# DigBahi - Professional Accounting for Indian SMEs
+# MUNEEM - Professional Accounting for Indian SMEs

 > Tablet-based accounting software with pen input, GST compliance, and offline capability.
 Built as a Progressive Web App for Indian small businesses.